mozilla/data-docs/src/cookbooks/glam.md

 GLAM is one of several high-level data tools that we provide at Mozilla.
 For more information, see [Tools for Data Analysis](../tools/interfaces.md).

+Access to GLAM is currently limited to Mozilla employees and designated contributors (this [may change in the future](https://bugzilla.mozilla.org/show_bug.cgi?id=1712353)).
+For more information, see [gaining access](../concepts/gaining_access.md).

 ## How to use GLAM

 You can visit GLAM at [`glam.telemetry.mozilla.org`](https://glam.telemetry.mozilla.org).
-As of this writing, Mozilla LDAP credentials are required to access it.

 ### Front page